TheDataDudeDE/mlops-zoomcamp/cohorts/2024/04-deployment/homework.md

 and a model.
 You will need to use them.

 Important: don't copy the model to the docker image.
 You will need to use the pickle file already in the image.

 Now run the script with docker.
 What's the mean predicted duration for May 2023?

-* 0.19
+- 0.19 <-- Correct Answer
-* 7.24
+- 7.24
-* 14.24
+- 14.24
-* 21.19
+- 21.19

 ## Bonus: upload the result to the cloud (Not graded)

 Just printing the mean duration inside the docker image doesn't seem very practical.
 Typically, after creating the output file, we upload it to the cloud storage.

 Modify your code to upload the parquet file to S3/GCS/etc.

 ## Bonus: Use Mage for batch inference

 Here we didn't use any orchestration.
 In practice we usually do.

-* Split the code into logical code blocks
+- Split the code into logical code blocks
-* Use Mage to orchestrate the execution
+- Use Mage to orchestrate the execution

 ## Publishing the image to dockerhub